 As a result, the new will may not be legal.

-Contested wills and probate lawyers, including our Senior Wills and Estates Solicitor Monique Smiles, can advise you what to do if you’re worried that someone lacked capacity when they made or changed their will.
+Contested wills and probate lawyers, including our Senior Associate Tanya Chapman, can advise you what to do if you’re worried that someone lacked capacity when they made or changed their will.

 We recommend you get in touch so we can explain your options.